 The examiner can hear the noise generated by structures near the ear that the objective tinnitus sufferer hears.
-Most tinnitus is subjective, which means only the patient perceives sounds.
-The rarer objective tinnitus is different.
+Most tinnitus is subjective, which means only the patient perceives the sounds.
+Objective tinnitus is different.

-- Arterial (relating to the arteries)
+Arterial (relating to the arteries)

-- Arteriovenous (related to arteries and veins)
+Arteriovenous (related to arteries and veins)